 England is home to two of the world’s most prestigious universities, Oxford and Cambridge.
 Each university has a rich history, famed alumni, and stunning colleges.
 Both universities are within an hours train ride from central London, so how do you choose to visit Oxford or Cambridge?

-The decision is entirely up personal preference, but can be made by deciding what type of experience you want to have.
+The decision is entirely up personal preference but can be made by deciding what type of experience you want to have.
 Oxford is located in a bigger city and has a wider variety of things to do—think restaurants, pubs and shopping—than simply touring the colleges.
 Oxford is also the oldest English speaking university in the world, which adds some serious prestige.
 On the other hand, Cambridge is a smaller town, which makes it easier to navigate and see all of the colleges.
 Broken down into categories, here are some differences between the two cities in order to make your decision a bit easier.

 Since at least 1096, there has been some sort of teaching instruction at Oxford University.
-Although, this date could be earlier there are simply no definite records to determine the official founding.
+Although this date could be earlier there are simply no definite records to determine the official founding.
 Gradually, the colleges at Oxford grew in size, particularly during the twelfth century when students were banned from attending the University of Paris.
 The rapid growth of students caused disagreements between the students and townspeople.
 These disagreements turned into riots, and many Oxford students and teachers fled to Cambridge where they founded a new university.

 By 1209, and officially by a royal charter in 1231, Cambridge University was founded with a similar collegiate structure as Oxford.
 From the beginning, Cambridge was a university that strongly focused on educating its students on mathematics, and science.
-This tradition of math and science being a cornerstone for the University paved the way for many scientific breakthroughs at Cambridge.
+This tradition of math and science is a cornerstone for the University paved the way for many scientific breakthroughs at Cambridge.
 For example, DNA structure was discovered by two scholars at a laboratory within the University.

 Both Oxford and Cambridge use the collegiate system, meaning that there are numerous colleges functioning under the same university system.
-Oxford has thirty eight colleges, while Cambridge has thirty one.
+Oxford has thirty-eight colleges, while Cambridge has thirty-one.
 Each of the colleges have stunning architecture that are representative of the date of their construction, as well as the usage of the building.

 Some of the architectural highlights in Oxford include the Bodleian Library in Radcliffe Square, Christ Church College, and the Bridge of Sighs.
 Cambridge, on the other hand, has King’s College Chapel, the Mathematical Bridge, and St. John’s College.